A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Applications to a Canadian wildfire dataset

 The Ontario dataset comprises $n=19$ spatial point patterns $\{N^{(i)}\}_{i=2004}^{2022}$ representing the wildfire locations, cf.~Figure \ref{Fig:Temp}, and the same number of tri-dimensional spatial covariate fields $\{Z^{(i)}\}_{i=2004}^{2022}$, where $Z^{(i)}=(Z^{(i)}_{\text{temp}},Z^{(i)}_{\text{prec}},Z^{(i)}_{\text{wind}})$.
 The data displays some strong variability, with the number of wildfires ranging from 2 (in June 2004) to 130 (in 2021), and with a wide spectrum of covariate values.
-Another distinctive characteristic is that the covariates exhibit fluctuations across different length-scales: While the temperature fields mostly display smooth changes over space, precipitations and winds vary more abruptly, possibly as a result of currents, orographic features and other environmental factors.
-In view of this, it is realistic to expect that different covariates might influence the risk of wildfires according to different smoothness levels.
-This provides the primary motivation for the use of the proposed multi-bandwidth Gaussian process methods for covariate-based intensities, which our results show to be able to flexibly adapt to anisotropic scenarios.
+Another distinctive characteristic is that the covariates exhibit fairly different behaviors: While the temperature fields mostly change smoothly over space, precipitations and winds tend to display more abrupt variations, possibly as a result of currents, orographic features and other environmental factors.
+The necessity to handle this heterogeneity provides the main motivation for the use of a multi-bandwidth method.